TheJemv/dotfiles/readme.md

 - `<leader>*`: Search current word under cursor (`*`)
 - `<leader>bd`: Close current buffer (`:bd`)
 - `<leader>sp`: Toggle spell check (`:set spell!`)

----

-Feel free to adjust the key mappings and commands according to your preferences and add more as needed.
-This README.md file will help you remember and quickly reference your customized key mappings and useful commands in LazyMod.